gonzoalo/loka-challenge/README.md

 ## Run the project

-First of all you have to set the env variables in `.env` file
+First of all you have to set the env variables in `src/airflow/config.py` file

 1. Create resources with terraform.